Kjarten/XAudiole/README.md

 - d.
 Use the 3D processing of the CPU by moving the null transform to a new layer
 ---

-**[Haust 2016] What is flexbox?**

-- a.
-Way to create flexible layouts that replaces `position` and allows us to define layout easily on two axes
-- b.
-Way to create flexible layouts that works with `position` and allows us to define layout easily on two axes
-- c.
-Way to create flexible layouts that replaces `position` and allows us to define layout easily on one axis
-- d.
-Way to create fixed layouts that works with `position` and allows us to define layout easily on two axes
----

 **[Haust 2015] The following CSS selector selects:**
 `main > selection h2.important`